VinawoodVinawood *

 Where Filipino Contractors Buy Plywood

-National retail (Wilcon Depot, CitiHardware, Ace Hardware).
-Convenience and reliable stock; pricing at the upper end of typical retail range.
+National retail chains (Wilcon Depot, CitiHardware, Ace Hardware) offer convenience and reliable stock.
+Pricing sits at the upper end of typical retail range.
 Best for small projects, single-sheet purchases, or homeowners with no trade account.

-Provincial hardware.
-Often 5–10% below Metro Manila retail for cash terms.
-Stock can be inconsistent on premium brands; useful for standard mid-tier panels close to project sites in the Visayas, Mindanao, and Northern Luzon.
+Provincial hardware shops are often 5 to 10% below Metro Manila retail for cash terms.
+Stock can be inconsistent on premium brands.
+Useful for standard mid-tier panels close to project sites in the Visayas, Mindanao, and Northern Luzon.

-Wholesalers.
-Volume pricing for 50+ sheet quantities, typically 10–20% below retail.
+Wholesalers price 50+ sheet quantities typically 10 to 20% below retail.
 Suitable for contractor-scale projects with reliable storage capacity.

-Direct-from-Vietnam imports (project scale).
-Container-volume orders (1× 40HQ ≈ 600 sheets of 18 mm) can land 25–35% below PH retail at the cost of 30–45 day lead time and import logistics.
+Direct-from-Vietnam imports at project scale (1× 40HQ ≈ 600 sheets of 18 mm) can land 25 to 35% below PH retail at the cost of 30 to 45 day lead time and import logistics.
 Worth evaluating for sustained buyers consuming 1+ containers per quarter.
-For an overview of PH-specific plywood suppliers, see Vinawood's plywood suppliers in the Philippines guide.
+The Cebu modular kitchen factory we mentioned at the top of this guide runs almost entirely on imports for that reason.
+For an overview of PH-specific plywood suppliers, see our plywood suppliers in the Philippines guide.

 Category